Skip to main content

 Whether its with a CR Touch, BL Touch, or Chinese knock off 3D Touch (Seems to work the same at 1/10 the price), adding a bed leveling sensor is probably the single most important upgrade if your printer doesn’t do it automatically.
 Nothing can make you lose interest in 3D printing faster than having to spend 15 minutes every three or four prints leveling your damn bed.
 Bed leveling sensors don’t actually level your bed.
 Instead, they take several measurements of the entire bed surface right before each print if you put it in your G-Code.
 I have it in my Cura profile for my printers so it’s always there in every slice.
 The system then uses these measurements to map out your bed.
 If the bed is a little low in one spot, the Z-axis will compensate in the one spot.
 So actually your bed can be a little uneven and the printer will make up for it by laying down the filament a little lower or higher here and there.

-This goes hand in hand with upgrading your bed leveling tension springs since better springs or silicone spacers will hold the bed at the last leveled position for a very long time.
+All this goes hand in hand with upgrading your bed leveling tension springs since better springs or silicone spacers will hold the bed at the last leveled position for a very long time.
 You may still need to level your bed once in a great while.
 Mainly you would be manually leveling it when you make a change to the equipment, like when you change nozzles, upgrade your hot end, take the printer apart...yada yada.

 #CommissionsEarned - As an Amazon Associate, I earn from qualifying purchases.